jl-oclinux/SecWinBatchMode/README.md

  * Universal Applications preset
  * Cloud preset

-Moreover, some presets concern the computer while others concern the current user.
+**Prefix** - Moreover, some presets concern the computer while others concern the current user.
 In one case, the tweaks affect the overall operation of the operating system and must be run as an administrator (or under the SYSTEM user), in the other case, the actions are to be launched, for example at login, with the identity of the person.
 Preset files are therefore prefixed with the extensions `LocalMachine-` and `CurrentUser-`.

 It is possible to include a set of presets in another file with the keyword `$PRESET`.
 The preset `LocalMachine-Default.preset` gathers all the recommended presets mentioned above for the machine.

+**Path** -  It is possible to put a wildcard in the name of a preset.
+All presets that match the rule are then loaded.

+It is also possible to have a space in the path name by protecting the string with double quotation marks, otherwise these quotation marks are optional.
+The path can be both relative and absolute (local path to the machine like `C:\` or UNC network path starting with `\\`).
-It is currently not possible to have a space in the path name (it is always possible to put a wildcard like a `*` or a `?` to get around it).
+If you have a space and a double quote in your path, it is always possible to put a wildcard like a `*` or a `?` to get around either one.
+Normally, no standard path uses both symbols.

 ```ps1
 $PRESET LocalMachine-Cloud.preset
 $PRESET LocalMachine-CortanaSearch.preset